// the above is not my code

 Does damp affect the value of your home?

 Damp issues can be a home seller’s worst nightmare.
-Not only will it impact the value of your home, it can affect potential buyers’ perception of your home and how much you can make from a sale.
+Damp can effect the value of your home.
+It can affect potential buyers’ perception of your home and how much you can make from a sale.

-In this article, the experts at Atlantis Damp will explain how damp can affect the sale of your home, and how a dampness survey can save you time while maximising your earnings.
+In this article, the experts at Atlantis will explain how damp can affect the value of your home, and how a damp survey can save you time while maximising your earnings.

 Can You Sell a House with Damp Issues?